DESCRIPTION AND HOW TO GET COPIES

 Wordsmithing.
 Titters Tips Titillations.
 Pay special attention to the second item in each section because there you will find useful information on writing (the ‘tips’ part of the title).

 Also Word Wise.
-In the September issue we learn about the apostrophe.
+In the January issue we have part three of the apostrophe.

 Christine Carr